hearvox/sound-shares/readme.md

 ## Description ##

-<em>Update (2017-02): This plugin embeds audio players in tweets.
-But in Facebook, as of December 2017, it only works for link previews in comments not posts: <a href="https://developers.facebook.com/bugs/1963535797258090/">Facebook no longer allows external videos</a> (including YouTube and Vimeo) to play within posts.</em>
+<em>Notice: This plugin works only for Twitter right now.
+As of December 2017, <a href="https://developers.facebook.com/bugs/1963535797258090/">Facebook no longer allows external videos</a> to play in link previews (including YouTube and Vimeo).
+You can still use Sound Shares to embed audio players in tweets.</em>

 Sound Shares adds an audio player to social-site shares of your posts.